 You can try using sunflower seeds to make a nut-free vegan queso blanco.
 I haven't tried it that way though, so I can't guarantee anything.

 For something so transformed, this recipe is incredibly easy.
 Here's what you need:

 - lemon juice

 - Sea Salt (optional)

-- ½ of a ripe tomato or 2 tbsp of your favorite chunky salsa
+- ½ of a ripe tomato or 2 tablespoon of your favorite chunky salsa

 - 2 tablespoon of Diced Green Chiles (jarred or fresh)

 For this recipe, you'll also need a high-speed blender.
 I use my NutriBullet Pro because it gets the queso nice and smooth and is super easy to clean.
 If you don't have a high-speed blender you could also try using a food processor, but the queso won't have quite as smooth of a consistency.

 - To make this vegan queso, start by boiling the cashews for ten minutes.
 Then rinse and drain.

 - Add the cashew queso to a small or medium-sized pot and warm over low heat for about 5 minutes.
 Be sure to stir with a wooden spoon to keep the queso from sticking or burning.